squest/zenx-integrated-learning/README.md

 # EXTRA

-For those who are playing with Euler, list your friendkey here, and add these keys to yours:
+For those who are playing with Euler, list your friendkey here, and add these keys to yours in "friend" part of projecteuler.net

 squest 550933_b849d72cb7352cf28e0678a5f9226029